 We have had great luck and good fun with almost every one of our volunteers in the past, attempting to match our work needs with their abilities and interests.
 We aim to make the experience as healthy and rewarding as possible for all parties.
 Ranquilco is an out-of-time place, wonderfully remote, and the work offerings reflect the time-honored gaucho and ranching values.

 Everyone participates in all aspects of community living, from helping with the horses, milking the cow, cooking and cleaning, and chopping firewood.
-We expect our volunteers to relax on the techno front, to respect our hard-working gauchos by working well alongside them, and to contribute to the community positively and proactively.
+We expect our volunteers to contribute with a positive and proactive attitude, to embrace the rare opportunity to experience life apart from modern conveniences, and to respect every individual in our diverse, multi-cultural community.

 We do not operate on a fixed schedule; workdays fluctuate with the comings and goings of guest groups and the various happenings around the ranch.
 We do work long days, but follow the tradition of the siesta, often breaking for several hours during the hottest part of the day.
 Ranch activities sometimes dictate that we begin our work in the very early morning, or work beyond nightfall.
 Flexibility, motivation, and stamina are a must.
 We make sure the work is balanced by time off to rest, ride, and explore.

-Volunteer staff will be housed in the rustic volunteer bunkhouse in a shared room, with a shared kitchen and bath.
-Meals will be prepared and shared communally.
-All volunteers bring their own sleeping bags and towels–a simple laundry machine is available at the volunteer house.
+Volunteers are housed in a rustic bunkhouse in a shared room, with a shared kitchen and bath.
+Meals are prepared and shared communally.
+A laundry machine is available at the volunteer house.

 Horse riding guides: